We aim to make becoming a parent through surrogacy a seamless, smooth and hugely rewarding process for you and your surrogate

 4. The match

 We take your list of preferences and match you with a surrogate, then send you her profile.
 We facilitate a meet-up by phone or Skype and, if possible, in person.
 The match is hugely important.
 Don’t be shy: if the surrogate we recommend doesn’t feel like the right fit, tell us.
 We’ll happily go back to the drawing board and create a new match.
+A portion of the agency fee —discounted by 20 percent for active-duty military personnel—is due at this time.

 5. Medical screenings for everyone